juliantoyeo/42snow_crash/level03/Ressources/README.md

 ---

-`ltrace` is a good command to analyze an executable, it give us the information of what is the function, including the parameters as well as the return value that the executable is using.
+`ltrace` is a good command to analyze an executable, it gives us the information on the function that is executed, including the parameters as well as the return value of the function.

 ![alt text](./screenshot/image3.png)